sejori/peko/README.md

 <h2 id="cool">The modern edge is really cool because...</h2>
 <p>
     Our apps can share source code across frontend and backend.
 We can have all of the SEO and UX benefits of SSR without any JavaScript transpilation or bundling.
-We can write classes that let users store data in the browser until they decide to back it up to the cloud (you might need to <a href="https://github.com/denoland/deno_emit">emit</a> JS versions of TS in this case).
+We can write classes that let users store data in the browser until they decide to back it up to the cloud.
+If we want TS on the server we can <a href="https://github.com/denoland/deno_emit">emit</a> JS versions of code to the browser).
 This completely eliminates part of the traditional JavaScript toolchain, increasing project maintainability and simplicity, all while making our software even faster.
 </p>
 <p>
     Better yet, Peko is not build for any specific frontend framework or library.
 You can use React, Preact, Vue... you name it (if you do set up a React or Vue project please consider adding it to the examples).
 Simply plug your app-rendering logic into the <a href="https://doc.deno.land/https://deno.land/x/peko/lib/handlers/ssr.ts/~/Render">Render</a> function of an <a href="https://doc.deno.land/https://deno.land/x/peko/lib/handlers/ssr.ts/~/SSRRoute">SSRRoute</a>.